LuisGF93/Pynstascraper/README.md

 # instaScraper
-Scraper for extract Instagram's images
+Automatically extract Instagram's images to build your dataset